DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcautohidebar-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] CDockablePane * *pAutoHideWnd*
  [in] BOOL *bMostrar*
- TRUE para exibir a janela.
+ TRUE para mostrar a janela.

  [in] BOOL *bDelay*
  Este parâmetro é ignorado.